 Extremely short runtime

-It runs on a 2.5Ah battery and comes with a rapid charger that recharges the battery in just 45 minutes.
-It isn’t the most powerful leaf blower out there—its maximum air speed is 180 MPH and maximum airflow is 580—but it works well in smaller yards.
-Our tester was enthusiastic, saying: "The control I had over the power would make doing yard work more fun and certainly quick!"
+The Greenworks isn’t the most powerful leaf blower—its maximum air speed is 145 mph, and maximum airflow is 580, below many models we tested—but it works well in smaller yards.
+Our tester was enthusiastic: "The control I had over the power would make doing yard work more fun and certainly quick!"

 Extremely powerful engine